UK general election 2024: What you need to know

 According to the latest polls, Labour is the clear favourite to win a majority.

-Curtis said the polls suggest record lows for the Conservatives, who face a very difficult “arithmetical reality” since their voters fall most heavily in constituencies they are trying to defend.
+Curtice said the polls suggest record lows for the Conservatives, who face a very difficult “arithmetical reality” since their voters fall most heavily in constituencies they are trying to defend.
 Yet, unlike in 2019, Reform UK will challenge them in those areas.

 Tonge said he expects turnout to be slightly down from the last election – estimated to be 67.3 percent – when the country was gripped by a national “fervour” about how the UK should deliver on the vote of the 2016 Brexit referendum.